What is Cohousing?

 Physically, communities are built to allow people to maintain their privacy within their own fully functioning unit (kitchen, bathroom(s), bedroom(s), living area), whilst fostering ongoing community engagement by means of both planned and spontaneous interactions.
 The main feature of the common space is the 'common house'.
 This is a building that typically houses a community kitchen with a dining/meeting room, workshop, guest rooms, child play areas and just about anything else that the community decides it would like to have as a shared space (e.g. gym/yoga studio, music practice room, arts and crafts studio ... the list is endless).

 Community meals may be routinely scheduled in the common house along with many other events, however, it's all up to the members to decide and agree on what they want.
+Please visit our Events page for upcoming Information sessions in which you can learn more about our group and how to become a member.

 We are an incredibly connected society – technologically speaking, but many people still find themselves socially isolated and lacking those real-life, face to face, human interactions that we require in order to maintain our mental, emotional and often, physical health.
 This isolation extends across all age demographics but is particularly prevalent amongst seniors.
 Loneliness has recently been declared as deadly as smoking.
 For all adults and particularly seniors, cohousing is one way to eliminate loneliness, without having to get in a car or onto a bus and leave your home in order to seek company.
 In cohousing communities, companionship and healthy human interaction is (typically) right there outside your front door!
 In addition, because of the community model, ageing well at home is readily facilitated.